-If you’re in, say, Minnesota, it might not be a great idea to wear a quilted jacket over a T-
+If you’re in, say, northern Minnesota, it might not be a great idea to wear a quilted jacket over a T-

 So now that we’ve absolved ourselves of the responsibility for any fashionable hypothermia, let’s dive into our four favorite winter coats!